AsesinoBlade/numidium-mods/DynamicMusic/readme.txt

-Time - Function, True if game hour matches one of the paramaters (hours are in 24 hour format) TownHasMagesGuild - Boolean, true if the current town has a mage's guild BuildingIsOpen - Boolean, true if the building is open
+Time - Function, True if game hour matches one of the paramaters (hours are in 24 hour format) TownHasMagesGuild - Boolean, true if the current town has a mage's guild BuildingIsOpen - Boolean, true if the building is open BookReaderMenu - Boolean, true if game is on BookReaderWindow IsPlayerSubmerged - Boolean, true if player is swimming or underwater

 3c.
 Value Lookup
 -------------------------